| | |

 • Adjust the batter thickness with a splash of milk or an extra spoonful of flour as needed.
 It should be thick enough to cling, but not so thick that it forms heavy clumps.

 • Fry in small batches so the oil temperature doesn’t drop too much.
-Crowd the pan, and you’ll end up with greasy, unevenly browned corn dogs.
+If you crowd the pan, you could end up with greasy, unevenly browned corn dogs.

 Recipe Variations